 - Stop drinking fluids about 2 hours before bedtime.

 It also may help to stop eating foods that may irritate the bladder, such as:

 - Highly acidic foods, such as citrus fruits and juices

 - Spicy foods

-Surgery can increase bladder storage and decrease pressure in the bladder.
-Surgery is only used for patients who are severely affected by their incontinence, and who have too many contractions and are not able to store much urine.
+Surgery can help your bladder store more urine.
+It can also help relieve the pressure on your bladder.
+Surgery is only used for people who have too many spasms and are not able to store much urine.

 Augmentation cystoplasty is the surgery most often performed for severe urge incontinence.
-In this surgery, a segment of the bowel is added to the bladder to increase the bladder size and allow it to store more urine.
+In this surgery, a part of the bowel is added to the bladder.
+This increases the bladder size and allows it to store more urine.

 Possible complications include:

-Sacral nerve stimulation is a newer type of surgery.
-It uses an implanted unit to sends small electrical pulses to the sacral nerve.
-The electrical pulses can be adjusted to your symptoms.
+Sacral nerve stimulation.
+A small unit is implanted under your skin.
+This sends small electrical pulses to the sacral nerve (one of the nerves that comes out at the base of your spine).
+The electrical pulses can be adjusted to help relieve your symptoms.

 Urinary incontinence is a long-term (chronic) problem.
-Although you may be considered cured by treatment, continue to see your health care provider to evaluate your progress and monitor for possible treatment complications.
+While treatments can cure your condition, you should still to see your health care provider to make sure you are doing well and check for possible problems.